 Inflammation.
 Studies indicate magnesium deficiency might be linked to inflammation and increased levels of free radicals, which could lead to DNA damage and tumor formation.3

 Anxiety.
 Preliminary studies indicate magnesium supplements may have a positive benefit on individuals with an existing vulnerability to anxiety (mildly anxious, premenstrual syndrome and hypertension.4

 Exercise performance.
 Magnesium is believed to have an impact on exercise performance as well:5

 - Several studies have indicated that as physical activity increases, the body’s need for additional magnesium also increases.

-- Research on animal indicate magnesium “might improve exercise performance via enhancing glucose availability in the brain, muscle and blood; and reducing/delaying lactate accumulation in the muscle.”
+- Research on animal indicates magnesium “might improve exercise performance via enhancing glucose availability in the brain, muscle, and blood; and reducing/delaying lactate accumulation in the muscle.”

 - Magnesium supplements could improve gait speed and chair stand time in elderly women.

 - Magnesium levels indicate a positive association with “muscle performance, including grip strength, lower-leg power, knee extension torque, ankle extension strength, maximal isometric trunk flexion, rotation, and jumping performance.”

 Many of the body’s most basic functions are impacted by magnesium.
 Thanks to poor diets and unhealthy lifestyles, many of us are magnesium deficient and don’t realize it.
 As a result, this can lead people to seek treatments that are ineffective because they don’t get to the root cause, which is a magnesium deficiency.